Either ‘black or white’ lies in court by ICCJ Prentis

 On 9 September 2016 Lupton Fawcett LLP, solicitors for EW sent the hearing bundle to the Court containing EW’s quantified claim against the Club exceeding £10 million GBP.

-Chief Registrar Baister fraudulently abused his position by failing to administer the law
+Chief Registrar Baister, who had the EW quantified set of claim in his hand, fraudulently abused his position by failing to administer the law.
+The applicable law is this:

 “(1) This rule applies in a winding up where, before the company goes into liquidation, there have been mutual dealings between the company and a creditor of the company proving or claiming to prove for a debt in the liquidation.